Joel Silver: Early life and education

+Career

 Silver began his career at Lawrence Gordon Productions, where he eventually became president of motion pictures for the company.
 He earned his first screen credit as the associate producer on The Warriors and, with Gordon, produced 48 Hrs., Streets of Fire, and Brewster's Millions.
 In 1985, he formed Silver Pictures and produced successful action films such as Commando (1985), the Lethal Weapon franchise, the first two films of the Die Hard series, as well as the first two films of the Predator series and The Matrix franchise of action films.

 Silver appears on-screen at the beginning of Who Framed Roger Rabbit as Raoul J. Raoul, the director of the animated short Something's Cookin.
 Raoul loses his temper at toon Roger Rabbit for seeing tweety birds when a refrigerator crashes on his head, and not stars as the script specified.
-This was a prank Steven Spielberg and Robert Zemeckis pulled on then-Disney CEO, Michael Eisner, as Eisner and Silver had despised each other since their days at Paramount Pictures in the early 1980s, especially with the issues they faced making 48 Hrs.
+Casting Silver in this role was a prank Steven Spielberg and Robert Zemeckis pulled on then-Disney CEO Michael Eisner, as Eisner and Silver had despised each other since their days at Paramount Pictures in the early 1980s, especially with the issues they faced making 48 Hrs.
 Silver trimmed his beard off, paid his expenses, and asked to not have his name in initial cast lists.
 Reportedly, when production wrapped, because Silver was unrecognizable, Eisner questioned who played Raoul and was told it was Silver, at which point, Eisner shrugged and praised his performance.

 Silver directed "Split Personality", (1992), an episode of the HBO horror anthology Tales from the Crypt.

-He has run two production companies, Silver Pictures, and Dark Castle Entertainment, co-owned by Robert Zemeckis.
+In 1996, he set up Decade Entertainment with Richard Donner to make low budget films with new talent financed by HBO, The Kushner-Locke Company and Republic Pictures, with its first production being Double Tap (1997).
+In 1998, he set up Dark Castle Entertainment, co-owned by Robert Zemeckis.
+In 2000, Zinc Entertainment was launched as a low-budget division of Silver Pictures, with its first production being Proximity (2000) and Decade Entertainment ceasing to produce films.

 Silver is also known for his eccentric temper, inspiring characters based on him in movies such as Grand Canyon, True Romance and I'll Do Anything.
 The character of Les Grossman (played by Tom Cruise) in the movie Tropic Thunder, is a parody of Silver.
 Actor Rick Moranis parodied Silver on SCTV in the skit The Larry Siegel Talk Show.

 He also voiced "the police chief" in the 2001 film Osmosis Jones in an uncredited role.

 On June 24, 2019, Silver Pictures CEO Hal Sadoff announced that Silver had resigned from the company.
-Two days later, The Hollywood Reporter cited unnamed sources claiming that Joel Silver's overspending, dearth of recent box-office hits, and an animosity between Silver and financier Daryl Katz led to Silver's departure.
-No official reason has yet been given by the Katz Group, Silver Pictures, or Joel Silver himself.
+Two days later, The Hollywood Reporter cited unnamed sources claiming that Silver's overspending, dearth of recent box-office hits, and an animosity between Silver and financier Daryl Katz led to his departure.
+No official reason has yet been given by the Katz Group, Silver Pictures, or Silver himself.

 On November 30, 2023, Silver was fired as a producer of Play Dirty by Amazon Studios.